Retiree Benefit Program FAQ

 • Clawback: $93,455 – $157,923

-• The Canada OAS clawback (Old Age Security recovery tax) reduces your monthly OAS pension if your net world income exceeds a threshold, noted above, with 15 cents repaid for every dollar over the limit.
+• The Canada OAS clawback (Old Age Security recovery tax) requires you to repay 15 cents of OAS for every dollar your net world income exceeds a threshold, noted above.

 2. Allowance (OAS Low-Income Benefit, Age 60–64)